learn-co-curriculum/react-ts-react-router-dynamic-routes/README.md

 items along with details about an individual item on the same page.
 To get this to work, we needed to complete the following steps:

-- In the top-level component (`App.js` in this case), create our "parent" routes and render `<MoviesPage>`
+- In the top-level component (`App` in this case), create our `Routes`, including our nested `Route` for `MovieShow`.
-- In `MoviesPage.js`, render `<MoviesList>`
+- In `MoviesPage`, render `MoviesList` and the nested `MovieShow` component by using `Outlet`.
-- In `MoviesList.js`, iterate through the `movies` object and create a dynamic `Link` for each movie using its id
+- In `MoviesList`, iterate through the `movies` object and create a dynamic `Link` for each movie using its id
-- Back in `MoviesPage.js`, import `useRouteMatch` and create the child route by combining the current url with the `:movie_id` parameter; inside the child route, render `<MovieShow>`, passing the `movies` object as props
-- In `MovieShow.js`, import `useParams`; use the `:movie_id` from the params object to access the correct movie from the `movies` object and display it on the page
+- In `MovieShow`, import `useParams`; use the `:movie_id` from the params object to access the correct movie from the `movies` object and display it on the page

 In setting up our nested routes, we made use of two hooks provided by React
-Router: `useRouteMatch` and `useParams`.
-The first is used to retrieve the URL of the current page, and the second allows us to access the value of any parameters we're using in our routes.
+Router: `useMatch` and `useParams`.
+The first is used to return path data when the the URL of the current page matches a given one, and the second allows us to access the value of any parameters we're using in our routes.
 The two together, along with the `movies` object, gave us all the tools we needed to create dynamic routes for individual movies and to display a movie's information when its link is clicked.

 In the early days of the internet, we would have had to create separate HTML pages **for each movie in this application**.
 Now, with React, we can write